Hector101/pair-program-client/README.md

-### Pair Program
+# Pair Program Client

 ## Work In Progress (WIP).

 ## Description
-+ Built with Vue.js, Vuex, Apollo GraphQL Client, Sockets.
++ This is the client side built with Vue.js, Vuex, Apollo GraphQL Client, Socket.io.
 + Features:
    + Login with a Google account
+   + Create a programming session with partner

 ## Benefits of using this app
 + Allows users to pair program in real time.